CyberAgentGameEntertainment/NovaShader/README.md

 </td></tr>
 <tr><td colspan="3"><b>Render Priority</b></td><td>
 <p>
-Specify the drawing priority.
 If the Render Type is the same, the one with the lower Render Priority will be drawn first.
 </p>
 </td></tr>
 <tr><td colspan="3"><b>Vertex Alpha Mode</b></td><td>
 <p>
-You can specify how to use the alpha value of the vertex color from the following options
+You can specify how to use the alpha value of the vertex color from the following options.
 </p>
 <p>
 <ul>